 ElectroRecycle is a small appliance recycling program that accepts over 120 products, ranging in size from toasters and electric toothbrushes to countertop microwaves and vacuum cleaners.
 ElectroRecycle is run by the Canadian Electrical Stewardship Association (CESA) and managed by Regeneration.

 Est. in 1985, New West Gypsum Recycling was born from a need to recover and recycle gypsum wallboard production scrap and construction waste – we are one of the first companies to return waste materials back into a valuable resource.
 Our goal is that no gypsum material ever ends up in a landfill.
 Since there is no product degradation during the recycling process, gypsum is aninfinite re-use material.
 NWGR works with recycling associations, green building associations and governments to educate and bring awareness to industry stakeholders so that landfill does not have to be a choice for gypsum.
-The paper backing material is baled and re-used or repurposed, any post-consumer materials, like nails or screws, are culled from the gypsum recycling process and moved through separate recycling streams.

 Product Care Association (PCA) has devised, implemented, and led successful waste diversion programs across Canada and in the United States.
 We currently manage stewardship programs in BC, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, Newfoundland & Labrador, PEI and Washington State.